ReyesMak/CSV-to-Google-Calendar/README.md

 # CSV-to-Google-Calendar

-Before executing the code, users need to ensure that they have installed the required libraries in the conda env (optional):
+Before executing the code, users need to ensure that they have installed the required libraries in the conda environement:
 1. pandas
 2. Google client